TyberiusPrime/anysnake2/README.md

 You can manually detach by pressing 'ctrl+\'.

-To reattach after a disconnect, use `anysnake2 attach`.
+To reattach after a disconnect, use `anysnake2 attach` from your project folder.

-You can disable dtach by setting `container.detach = false` in your projects anysnake2.toml
+If there are multiple running containers, you will be asked which one you want to reattach.

-I have not found a way to get dtach not to clear your screen - we might need something else.
+You can disable dtach by setting `container.detach = false` in your projects anysnake2.toml. dtach is also disable if you're runnin in screen or tmux (if $STY or $TMUX are set).

-# Why are path:/ urls on flakes not allowed
+# Why are path:/ urls on flakes not allowed?

 I've found nix flakes to mishandle 'path:/<absolute_path>?rev=xyz' style input urls.